Hair loss drug showdown: which works better?

 Summary

-This study compares two medicines, hydroxychloroquine and methotrexate, to see which works better for frontal fibrosing alopecia (FFA), a scarring hair loss that mainly affects women.
-About 50 adults with FFA who choose one of these treatments will be followed for up to 48 weeks.
-The goal is to measure how well each drug reduces disease activity and improves quality of life.
+This study compares two medicines, hydroxychloroquine and methotrexate, to see which works better for frontal fibrosing alopecia, a type of scarring hair loss that mainly affects women.
+About 50 adults who choose to start one of these treatments will be followed for up to 48 weeks.
+The goal is to measure how well each medicine controls disease activity and improves quality of life, helping doctors make better treatment recommendations.

 Disclaimer Read more